2019/20 | Conestoga College

 - Facilitate access to appropriate program/college support services and resources.

 The student demonstrates a consistent pattern of performance, which indicates knowledgeable, safe, competent, and professional nursing care for clients and families within the identified learning outcomes.

 The student does not consistently demonstrate performance that indicates knowledgeable, safe, and competent nursing care for clients and families in one or more of the stated learning outcomes.

 If the student's behaviour and/or conduct interfere with the learning process or in any way jeopardize the safe environment of the clinical setting, the student will be required to leave the clinical area.

 Unsafe practices may result in withdrawal of the student from the clinical setting prior to the end of the course.

 Circumstances that result in late submission of practice work may result in the completion of a progress note.
 Repeated late submissions may result in an unsatisfactory grade.

-Clinical Remediation Process
+Clinical Remedial Process

 Requisite Skills and Abilities to Attend Professional Practice Placements